 - Services deemed essential without a quote from a certified professional.

 Please note: Research Cost Fund/Fieldwork Cost Fund do not support student travel to present at conferences.
 However, if research plans include travel to a conference site for the specific purpose of interviewing experts presenting there, the applicant must provide evidence that interview appointments were arranged in advance of travel.

 Please submit an expense claim electronically via CONCUR: For instructions download the Student Guide to Claim Personal Reimbursement (.pdf)

-Graduate programs may be asked to review submitted files and confirm recommended applicants.
+Graduate programs must review submitted files and confirm recommended applicants by April 11, 2023.

 How to Apply

 - The applicant completes the online application form.
 You are required to save this application form in PDF immediately upon completion of the online portion.
 You will be sent an email confirmation after submission of the online portion of the application.
 The following elements are required to complete the on–line portion of the application:

 - Personal information, including your student number and program details;